Exploring the Funky Fremont Neighborhood

 Fremont Canal Park is a scenic spot adjacent to the Burke-Gilman Trail for walking or jogging along the north side of the Ship Canal waterway.
 This waterway links Lake Washington and Lake Union to the Puget Sound.

-Additionally, Theo Chocolate has an hour-long factory tour available where you’ll taste their samples and learn about the organic chocolate making process.
-This tour is great for any chocolate enthusiast!
-Space is limited and sells out, so it’s best to purchase these in advance.
+Additionally, the Theo Chocolate flagship store offers tastings and classes where you’ll taste their samples and learn about the organic chocolate making process.
+This spot is great for any chocolate enthusiast!
+Space is limited and sells out, so it’s best to purchase these tickets in advance.

 woman holding wooden bowl and spoon with cocoa nibs